Year 5 - Panthers & Tigers

 These core skills will be practiced regularly to ensure fluency and confidence.
-Our learning will be supported by weekly CLIC tests and Fluent in Five sessions, which help children to develop mental arithmetic strategies and apply them quickly and accurately.
+Our learning will be supported by weekly CLIC tests which help children to develop mental arithmetic strategies and apply them quickly and accurately.
 We’re looking forward to a term full of number confidence and mathematical thinking!

 Thank you for your support.